damballa/parkour/doc/intro.md

 A Parkour distributed sequence configures a job for input from a particular location and input format, reifying a function calling the underlying Hadoop `Job#setInputFormatClass` etc methods.
-In addition to `ConfigStep`, dseqs also implement the core Clojure `CollReduce` protocol, allowing any Hadoop job input source to also be treated as a local reducible collection.
+In addition to `ConfigStep`, dseqs also implement the core Clojure `CollReduce` and `CollFold` protocols, allowing any Hadoop job input source to also be treated as a local reducible and foldable collection.

 #### Distributed sinks (dsinks)